Anosov representations with Lipschitz limit set: Introduction

-\begin{prop} Assume that $\bord\G$ is homeomorphic to a $p-1$-dimensional sphere and let $\rho:\G\to\PO(p,q)$ be strongly irreducible and $\bH^{p,q-1}$-convex-cocompact, then \end{prop}
+\begin{prop} Assume that $\bord\G$ is homeomorphic to a $(p-1)$-dimensional sphere and let $\G<\PO(p,q+1)$ be strongly irreducible and $\bH^{p,q}$-convex-cocompact, then \end{prop}

-One expects this upper bound to be rigid in the following sense: if the upper bound is attained then $\G$ is necessarily a co-compact lattice in $\PO(p,1)$ and the given representation preserves a totally geodesic copy of $\bH^p$ of the type induced by $\L.$ However, only the case $p=2$ is known due to Collier-Tholozan-Toulisse \cite{CTT}, this actually fits in the framework of the maximal representations.
+We expect this upper bound to be rigid, namely the upper bound should only be attained at an inclusion of a co-compact lattice in $\PO(p,1)$ preserving a totally geodesic copy of $\bH^p$ of the type induced by $\L.$ However, only the case $p=2$ is known due to Collier-Tholozan-Toulisse \cite{CTT}.

 Section \ref{sec:5} contains more information on $\bH^{p,q}$-convex cocompact representations, in particular the relation with recent work by Glorieux-Monclair \cite{GMcc}.